-Vancouver Food Tours – A MUST for any True Foodie
+The BEST Vancouver Food Tour – Review for the True Foodie

 They say the way to a person’s heart is with food.
 Food brings us together, it’s creative, it’s culturally significant, and it’s fun.

-So what better way to get to know a country or city than to hit the streets and try a selection of its foods on a food tour?
+So what better way to get to know a city like Vancouver than to hit the streets and try a selection of its best foods on a food tour?

-We recently joined a Vancouver food tour with Secret Food Tours and loved it!
+We recently joined a Vancouver food tour and loved it!

 Be warned, reading this blog on an empty stomach can be dangerous!